NAME

 { default => \&main }

-If your commands hash contains only a single command, that command will be run automatically when no command name is given on the command line.
+Setting $AUTO_DEFAULT to true when your commands hash contains only a single command, will cause that command to be run automatically when no command name is given on the command line.
 This allows you to treat the program like a single-command tool, where arguments can be passed directly without explicitly naming the command.

 • default_options (optional)